-CHICAGO (July 25, 2019) — Enova International (NYSE: ENVA), a leading financial technology and analytics company offering consumer and small business loans and financing, today announced financial results for the quarter ended June 30, 2019.
+CHICAGO, July 28, 2020 /PRNewswire/ — Enova International (NYSE: ENVA), a leading financial technology and analytics company offering consumer and small business loans and financing, today announced financial results for the second quarter ending June 30, 2020.

-- Second quarter 2019 adjusted EBITDA of $58 million, a non-GAAP measure, increased from $50 million in the second quarter of 2018.
+- Second quarter 2020 adjusted EBITDA of $94 million, a non-GAAP measure, compared to $65 million in the second quarter of 2019.

 For information regarding the non-GAAP financial measures discussed in this release, please see “Non-GAAP Financial Measures” and “Reconciliation of GAAP to Non-GAAP Financial Measures” below.

-Enova (NYSE: ENVA) is a leading provider of online financial services to non-prime consumers and small businesses, providing access to credit powered by its advanced analytics, innovative technology, and world-class online platform and services.
-Enova has provided more than 5 million customers around the globe with access to more than $20 billion in loans and financing.
-The financial technology company has a portfolio of trusted brands serving consumers, including CashNetUSA®, NetCredit®, On Stride Financial®, QuickQuid® and Simplic®; two brands serving small businesses, Headway Capital® and The Business Backer®; and offers online lending platform services to lenders.
+Enova International (NYSE: ENVA) is a leading provider of online financial services to non-prime consumers and small businesses, providing access to credit powered by its advanced analytics, innovative technology, and world-class online platform and services.
+Enova has provided more than 6 million customers around the globe with access to more than $20 billion in loans and financing.
+The financial technology company has a portfolio of trusted brands serving consumers, including CashNetUSA®, NetCredit® and Simplic®; two brands serving small businesses, Headway Capital® and The Business Backer®; and offers online lending platform services to lenders.
 Through its Enova Decisions™ brand, it also delivers on-demand decision-making technology and real-time predictive analytics services to clients.
-You can learn more about the company and its brands at www.enova.com
+You can learn more about the company and its brands at www.enova.com.